cboettig/knitcitations/cran-comments.md

-Dear Kurt, CRAN Maintainers,
+Dear CRAN Maintainers,

-This fixes the issues Kurt recently observed in some of the unit test suite.
-I've also taken this opportunity to update the suggested importFrom directive for functions coming from `utils`.
+This updates an example to be consistent with pending changes in the dependency, RefManageR.

 Sincerely,